-I hope you enjoyed reading this as much as I did doing it then reading through and editing it all together these guys are so funny and I feel that I now know them a whole lot better.
+I hope you enjoyed reading this as much as I did doing it than reading through and editing it all together these guys are so funny and I feel that I now know them a whole lot better.

 I love Star Trek.
 It has always been in my life one way or another.
 Unfortunately, like anything in life you phase out of certain books, movies, or music.

 In my case, I lost touch with Star Trek.
 Then in 2009, J.J.
 Abrams‘ big-screen reboot of Star Trek rekindled my interest for the franchise.
 I started to go back to the original movies featuring Kirk, Spock, Bones, and the rest of the beloved crew.
 Once I went back to the original series, I absolutely fell in love again with these characters.
 The writing holds up, the themes were and in some cases still are poignant and despite its limited budget and clunky sets, it had its heart in the right place.